streamr-dev/network/docs/docs/guides/how-to-run-streamr-node.md

 ## Troubleshooting
 Ask for help on our [Discord](https://discord.gg/gZAm8P7hK8)!
 There are many helpul node runners that have encountered the same issues that you have and will warmly offer their peer-to-peer assistance!

-Note, The Network Explorer does not yet support the 1.0 testnet network.
-If you set up your node as an Operator in the testnet, your node will not appear on the map.
+Note, The Network Explorer does not yet support the 1.0 network, your node will not appear on the map.

 Also, [ChatGPT](https://chat.openai.com) is a handy resource for debugging networking and Docker related issues.